chocobearz/reversi/README.md

 These positions are weighted the highest in this heuristic.

-`finalHeuristic` : This is the heuristic used in both the MCTS with tactics and the alpha beta pruning.
+`finalHeuristic` : This is the heuristic used in both the MCTS with tactics and the Alpha Beta pruning and uses a combination of the aforementioned heuristics.
 This method takes into account the timing of the strategies.
 For example, we begin by wanting to to control the power pieces, but as these will likely soon be unavailable attention is shifted to the corners while avoiding the positions next to corners.
 In the end as most positions are taken the strategy becomes to simply control the most pieces on the board.